 - Monday & Friday Class: 12:30pm – 2:00pm

 - Wednesday Lab: 6:00pm – 9:00pm

-The Capstone Course is an upper division course generally taken during the senior year.
-Applications from students with the following experience will be preferred:
+The Capstone Course is an upper-division course generally taken during the senior year (though juniors are welcome to apply).
+Applications from students with the following experience are preferred:

-- Radio-Television-Film Department – A minimum of one RTF 344M course is required, but additional courses (in order of preference) in animation, digital art, game development, post-production, and interactive storytelling will be given precedence.
+- Radio-Television-Film Department – A minimum of one RTF 344M course is required, but additional courses (in order of preference) in animation, digital art, game development, post-production, sound design, and storytelling will be given precedence.

-Because of the collaborative and interdisciplinary nature of the course, it is highly recommended that students use their own laptops (see recommended laptop specs for incoming students on the Admissions page).
+Because of the collaborative and interdisciplinary nature of the course, it is highly recommended that students use their own laptops.